Azure/azure-sdk-for-js/sdk/search/ai-search/README.md

 Azure Cognitive Search is well suited for the following application scenarios:

-- Consolidation of heterogeneous content types into a private, single, searchable index.
-Queries are always over an index that you create and load with documents, and the index always resides in the cloud on your Azure Cognitive Search service.
-You can populate an index with streams of JSON documents from any source or platform.
-Alternatively, for content sourced on Azure, you can use an indexer to pull data into an index.
-Index definition and management/ownership is a key reason for using Azure Cognitive Search.
+- Consolidate varied content types into a single searchable index.
+Populate the index with your own JSON documents or, if your content is already in Azure, you can create an indexer to pull in data automatically.
-- Raw content is large undifferentiated text, image files, or application files such as Office content types on an Azure data source such as Azure Blob storage or Cosmos DB.
-You can apply cognitive skills during indexing to add structure or extract meaning from image and application files.
+- Import raw content such as text, images, or Office files from Azure Blob storage or Cosmos DB.
-- Easy implementation of search-related features.
+- Easily implement your own search capabilities similar to commercial web search engines.
 Azure Cognitive Search APIs simplify query construction, faceted navigation, filters (including geo-spatial search), synonym mapping, typeahead queries, and relevance tuning.
-Using built-in features, you can satisfy end-user expectations for a search experience similar to commercial web search engines.
-- Indexing unstructured text, or extracting text and information from image files.
-The AI enrichment feature of Azure Cognitive Search adds AI processing to an indexing pipeline.
-Some common use-cases include OCR over scanned document, entity recognition and key phrase extraction over large documents, language detection and text translation, and sentiment analysis.
+- Index unstructured text and extract both text and information from images.
+AI enrichment enables capabilities such as OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
-- Linguistic requirements satisfied using the custom and language analyzers of Azure Cognitive Search.
-If you have non-English content, Azure Cognitive Search supports both Lucene analyzers and Microsoft's natural language processors.
-You can also configure analyzers to achieve specialized processing of raw content, such as filtering out diacritics.

 Use the client library to: